AdobeDocs/workfront.fr-FR/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/unified-commenting-experience.md

 <!-- When releasing this to Issues - preview with 23.2 - remove all the content above in the "Features" section and replace it with this:

-One of the main differences between the current and the new commenting experience is the separation of user-submitted comments and system updates with the introduction of the System Activity tab.
-There are no changes to the system updates functionality.
+One of the main differences between the current and the new commenting experience is the separation of user-submitted comments and system activity updates with the introduction of the System Activity tab.
+There are no changes to the way system-generated activity updates function.

 Among the improvements included in the new commenting experience are the following: